-At AISC, we have a Student Protection Team (SPT) that consists of the school psychologist, a counselor from each section, and an administrator from each section.
-This team ensures that AISC has an up-to-date and comprehensive, pro-active approach to student protection that includes:
+At AISC, we have a student protection taskforce that consists of the school psychologist, a counselor from each section, and an administrator from each section.
+This group ensures that AISC has an up-to-date and comprehensive, pro-active approach to student protection that includes:

-1. Student Protection Team
+1. Student Protection Taskforce